-The employer contribution rate, calculated as the future service rate excluding past service deficit, is currently around 12.6 %, although this does vary from year to year.
+The employer contribution rate, calculated as the future service rate excluding past service deficit for 2017/18 will be around 14.7 %, although this does vary from year to year.

 Kent County Council is the administering authority for the Swale Borough Council scheme.